hashicorp/vault/website/source/docs/config/index.html.md

   * `scheme` (optional) - "http" or "https" for talking to Consul.

+  * `check_timeout` (optional) - The check interval used to send health check information to Consul.
+Defaults to "5s".

   * `disable_registration` (optional) - If true, then Vault will not register itself with Vault.
 Defaults to "false".

+  * `service` (optional) - The name of the service to register with Consul.
+    Defaults to "vault".

   * `token` (optional) - An access token to use to write data to Consul.